stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

-Here, we see the total size and composition of each stratum.
-The "\code{Potential_Issues}" column is meant to quickly flag strata which may be too large, too small, or too dominated by treated or control samples.
-The \code{"Not enough treated samples"} appears when a stratum includes 4 or more controls for every 1 treated individual.
-This is a relatively common issue, which is often easily addressed.
-This topic is discussed further in sections \ref{subsec:advanced_matching} and \ref{sec:troubleshooting}.
-(Note that the specific 1:4 ratio cutoff is entirely arbitrary; this warning flag is simply meant to draw researchers' attention to strata which are relatively imbalanced.)
+The \samp{Potential\_Issues} column is meant to quickly flag strata which may be problematically large, small, or imbalanced in the ratio of treated and control samples.
+The \code{"Not enough treated samples"} flag for stratum 19 indicates that the proportion of treated individuals is 0.2 or lower\footnote{Note that the specific thresholds defining the potential issue flags (e.g. 20\% treated individuals or fewer) are not universal cutoffs but guidelines meant to draw researchers' attention to possible irregularities.}.
+This is a relatively common issue, which is often easily addressed (see section \ref{sec:troubleshooting}).

-The \pkg{stratamatch} package implements four plotting options to interrogate different properties of the stratification process and the data set.
-They are:

-\begin{enumerate} \item \textbf{Size-Ratio Plots:} (Figure \ref{fig:SR_simulated}) This default plot shows each stratum in the analysis set based on its size and the percentage of control observations.
-This plot recapitulates the issue table in a visual format, allowing users to easily identify strata which may be challenging to match effectively. \item \textbf{Propensity score histograms:} (Figure \ref{fig:hist_simulated}) This plot shows the distribution of estimated propensity scores (from logistic regression) across the treatment and control groups within a stratum, for assessing propensity score overlap. \item \textbf{Fisher-Mill Plots:} (Figure \ref{fig:FM_simulated}) Based on the visualizations from \cite{aikens2019pilotmatch}, this plot shows each individual in the treated and control groups within a stratum in terms of their estimated propensity score and their estimated prognostic score.
-Fisher-Mill plots are meant to check the overlap of the individuals in the data set in terms of both their prognostic scores and their propensity scores. \item \textbf{Residual Plots:} (Not shown) This option shows the diagnostic plots for the prognostic model used to perform the stratification.
-It is essentially a wrapper for \code{plot.lm}.
-For more information and examples of this plot type, see the documentation for \code{plot.lm} in the base \proglang{R} package, \pkg{stats}. \end{enumerate}
+The \pkg{stratamatch} package implements four diagnostic plotting options: \begin{enumerate} \item \textbf{Size-Ratio Plot:} (Figure \ref{fig:SR_simulated}) Displays each stratum in the analysis set based on its size and the percentage of control observations in order to identify potentially problematic strata. \item \textbf{Propensity Score Histogram:} (Figure \ref{fig:SR_simulated}) Displays the distribution of estimated propensity scores across the treatment and control groups, within a single stratum or the entire analysis set.
+These plots are used for assessing propensity score overlap. \item \textbf{Assignment-Control Plot:} (Figure \ref{fig:AC_simulated}) Displays each individual based on estimated propensity score and estimated prognostic score, based on visualizations from \citet{aikens2020pilot}.
+As above, these plots can display a single stratum or the entire analysis set.
+Assignment-control plots are useful for checking the overlap and correlation of prognostic and propensity scores. \item \textbf{Residual Plots:} (Not shown) Show the diagnostic plots for the prognostic model used to estimate the prognostic scores.
+It is essentially a wrapper for \code{plot.lm} (see the documentation for \code{plot.lm} in the base R package, \pkg{stats}).
+Note that since the pilot set alone is used to fit the prognostic model, only the pilot set is used for these diagnostic plots. \end{enumerate}